HD 45364: Planetary system

-HD 45364 is one of only a relative few systems that have had more than one exoplanet discovered in its orbit.
-The two planets, HD 45364 b and HD 45364 c respectively, were both discovered in August 2008 using the radial velocity method.
+HD 45364 was one of the earlier systems discovered to have more than one exoplanet in orbit.
+The two planets, HD 45364 b and HD 45364 c, respectively, were both discovered in August 2008 using the radial velocity method.
 The pair was initially believed to be orbiting the host star with a 3:2 mean motion resonance, which means the inner planet is completing three orbits for every two orbits of the outer planet.